 “We just relied too heavily on the technology,” said Metts.
 “We should have conferred more with bus drivers and used their expertise.”

 If she had to do it all again, Metts says she would approach the software’s implementation differently.
 Although the software was not to blame for the problems that occurred, she said the district should have made a more concentrated effort to inform the public that its arrival would result in a shake-up of transportation policies and bus routes.

 Also, she said, officials should have made sure the county had enough drivers to make all necessary stops.
 No software could be expected to make up for a system that fell 74 bus drivers short of having all of its routes covered.

 “We know now that we need to keep training people,” Metts said.

 Despite the continued need for human discretion, county officials remain optimistic about the software’s potential for improved transportation.
 “Technology has still saved us a lot,” Metts said.

 The Trapeze program has allowed officials to computerize bus rosters, enabling them to locate any given student on a particular bus.
-It also has allowed for more effective maintenance of disciplinary records and advanced problem notification.
+It also has allowed for better keeping of disciplinary records and advanced problem notification.

 Prince George’s County Public Schools